zhuochun/local-notification/README.md

 To use this plugin, you need to perform the following steps:

 1. Copy `src/javascript/LocalNotification.js` file to your `www` folder and include it in your `index.html`
-2. Create a package `com.bicrement.plugins.localNotification`
+2. Create a package `com.bicrement.plugins.localNotification` in your `src` folder
 3. Copy all `src/java/*.java` files into this package
 4. Modify the following in `AlarmReceiver.java`:
   - Change `YourClass.class` on `line 73` to your class where the intent will be called.